By Catherine Hoff

 The loss of our son sent the two of us into a tailspin of emotion and confusion beyond description.
 Yet, even though we were both suffering, it was difficult to offer each other much in the way of comfort or solace.
 We traveled our separate roads of grief for a long, long time and just recently I have finally been able to make some sense of our vastly different journeys.

-As part of a course assignment during the fall semester of 2004, I completed a research project with the participation of several parents from HAND of the Peninsula.
+As part of a course assignment during the fall semester of 2004, I completed a research project with the participation of several parents from HAND of the Bay Area.
 This study examined the differences in reactions displayed by mothers and fathers following the experience of a neonatal loss.
 My intent was to shed light on the very complex, often misunderstood, and potentially conflicting patterns of behavior displayed by men and women during the grieving process.
 I felt compelled to explore the topic of gender differences in response to grief because of my personal experience in dealing with this tragedy.
 I was also interested in finding out how other couples dealing with a similar loss have coped with similar events and how their experiences compared to mine.

 When my husband and I lost our son, we were faced with the dual challenge of reconstructing our lives as individuals as well as reestablishing our relationship as a couple.
 How can a man or woman tend to the personal process of bereavement while simultaneously considering the needs of their partner?
 What insights might bring about greater understanding between grieving parents as they seek ways to make sense of their loss?

 As I began examining the professional literature on this subject, it became obvious that the research supports the notion that males and females react quite differently to situations surrounding the death of a baby.
 Mothers and fathers exhibit distinct ways of experiencing their loss, interpreting their loss, and expressing their loss.
 This “incongruent grieving” between men and women, although normal, can create barriers to communication and feelings of vulnerability for the individual, possibly resulting in relational conflict.